Ricardo PLC: Post-war

+In the years following the Second World War, Ricardo steadily grew in both activity and scope.

-In the 1950s, the company worked with the railway locomotive designer, Lieutenant Colonel Louis Frederick Rudston Fell, to develop an engine for the 4-8-4 Fell locomotive.
+In the late 1940s, the company worked with the railway locomotive designer, Lieutenant Colonel Louis Frederick Rudston Fell, to develop an engine for the 4-8-4 Fell locomotive.

-The United States Navy placed a contract with the company, in 1968, to develop a diesel power unit capable of running for extended periods at ocean depths of up to 600 ft; the concept was known as "recycle diesel" and involved blending a proportion of exhaust gas with fresh oxygen.
+In 1968, the United States Navy placed a contract with the company to develop a diesel power unit capable of running for extended periods at ocean depths of up to 600 ft; the concept was known as "recycle diesel" and involved blending a proportion of exhaust gas with fresh oxygen.

+During 1970, the company was rebranded as Ricardo Consulting Engineers.
+Shortly thereafter, it pioneered the use of Stirling engines for cars on behalf of the US Department of Energy.
 In the 1970s, Opel used Ricardo combustion-chamber technology for the Opel 2100D engine which was installed in the Opel Rekord Series D. General Motors used the same technology in the Chevrolet Suburban in the 1980s.

+Since its creation in 1973, Ricardo has been involved in the National Chemical Emergency Centre.

+The company also continued to be an active participant in the aeronautics sector.
+In 1986, Ricardo redesigned the engine for the Rutan Voyager, the first aircraft to fly around the world without refuelling.

+By 1990, Ricardo had in excess of 90 test-beds at its Shoreham-by-Sea research facility; these comprising rolling roads and anechoic chambers amongst other specialized test rigs.
+These facilities reportedly enabled the company to develop engines of almost every type (petrol, diesel, or spark-ignited gas) and size from 5 hp two-stroke chainsaw engines up to 5,000hp diesel locomotive propulsion units.

 In 1990, the company undertook the development of an automatic layshaft transmission as part of an integrated power-train control system.
+Shortly thereafter, Ferrari commissioned Ricardo to develop an automatic version of the 456GT four-seater coupé.

-Then, in 1994, the company acquired a major developer of four-wheel drive technology, FF Developments; this business formed the basis of the company's driveline operations in the UK.
+During 1994, the company acquired a major developer of four-wheel drive technology, FF Developments; this business formed the basis of the company's driveline operations in the UK.

+21st century

 In the early 21st century, the company undertook work to improve the BMW K1200 series motorcycle engines which were subsequently fitted to the BMW Motorrad K1300S, K1300GT and K1300R models.

 In August 2006, Wing Commander Andy Green successfully achieved a new diesel speed record of 350.092 mph at Bonneville Salt Flats in Utah, in the JCB Dieselmax with the aid of a diesel engine designed with Ricardo combustion-chamber technology.